 In many cases, workers are receiving unemployment benefits for the first time in their lives, and they may not be aware that the benefits are fully taxable for federal purposes.
 Potentially making matters worse is that most states also tax unemployment benefits.
 This may come as a surprise with a potentially unpleasant outcome for many when it comes time to file their 2020 tax return next year.

-Those who received unemployment benefits will be sent a Form 1099-G (Certain Government Payments) from the state that paid the benefits.
+Those who received unemployment benefits will be sent a Form 1099-G (Certain Government Payments) from the state that paid the help.
 This tax form shows the amount of the benefits received and the amount of tax withheld, if any.

 - South Dakota